Last Updated on February 26, 2023

 This type is also called Adult-Onset Canine Vaginitis.
 It’s slightly more complicated, as it can be a sign of a more serious, underlying health issue.

 If your dog has vaginitis, you’ll notice similar symptoms to that of the puppy variety.
-Adult dogs might display abnormal behavior as well, such as sudden accidents inside the house or peeing more frequently.
+Adult dogs might display abnormal behavior, such as sudden accidents inside the house or peeing more frequently.

 Instead, take her to a veterinary clinic as soon as possible.
 The vet will administer tests to rule out serious diseases, such as tumors.
 They’ll prescribe the right treatment suited for your dog, which can range from typical antibiotics to spaying if vaginal inflammation is recurring and chronic.